azuniga1/LDS_Temples/README.md

 ## Process
 ### Analysis

-I used pandas to read in the csv dat to create a dataframe
+I used pandas to read in the csv data to create a dataframe

 ```python
 data = "Resources/ChurchofJesusChristTemples.csv"